 Even though MFA is not the default for Microsoft’s Office 365 platform, Microsoft has still acknowledged that passwords are no longer sufficient to secure online accounts, and has stated its vision of a world without the use of passwords at all.

 As a step in the right direction, Microsoft has encouraged consumers to employ MFA as an available vehicle for improving personal data security, which seems an implicit acknowledgement that default security settings are, well, insecure.
 Such sentiment has been echoed by the Department of Homeland Security‘s Cybersecurity and Infrastructure Security Agency, which cybersécurite recently issued guidance expressly addressing the lack of MFA for Office 365, and acknowledging multifactor authentication as a security best practice.
+You can Improve the cybersecurity of your business.
+One of the most basic things you can do to limit the risks of an attack is to always use the latest versions of the software you have installed on your systems.
+That includes every application you use on desktop computers, laptops and mobile devices, as well as the operating system each one of them is running.

 Passwords, when they are complex and updated frequently, do provide security; however, if users want to take additional steps to prevent a hacker from hijacking a social media account or gaining access to information, it is time to look beyond relying on just a password for protection, and activate MFA as a superior protection for online accounts and information.